 "Ung."
 Grace stilled her relentless burrowing into his side.
 "You hear this bull, uterus?
 You need to damn well reject these genes he's talking about.
 Girdle those eggs.
 Or no more fun times.
 Ever.
 I swear it."

-He laughed, and if she took advantage of that to steal a pillow back.
-Well, it was his fault for indulging, and he was more than capable of adjusting her position, despite her protests, and making her serve in place for what she stole.
+He laughed.
+She took advantage of that to steal a pillow back.
+He had no one to blame but himself for indulging, and she had no one else to blame herself when he retaliated.
+He was more than capable of adjusting her position, ignoring her protests, and making her serve in place for what she stole.

 As the text became more modern, he started to recognize people beyond obscure, historically inaccurate one-liners.
 In the areas where he recognized the handwriting, the purpose of documentation had changed.

-After a few pages of this, Grace stopped.
+After a few pages of this, Grace stopped him from going forward.
+Her pretty features were twisted into an expression of quiet horror as she asked.
 "Gio, we aren't reading your mom's "hit" book, are we?"

-He... couldn't believe the Madam would be that stupid... this could be something as mild as her notating everyone's deaths so she could savor the ones she hated without drawing attention to her sport...
+He... couldn't believe the Madam would be that stupid...
+Still considering her viciousness.
+This could be something mild, her notating everyone's deaths so she could savor the ones she hated without drawing attention to her sport...

 A sort of feel-good indulgence for the depraved...

-But Sal's picture blew a hole in that.
-A candid hospital shot where he'd been recuperating from having two broken arms and a broken leg.
+Sal's picture blew a hole in Grace's hypothesis.
+It was a candid hospital shot where Sal had been recuperating from having two broken arms and a broken leg.
 He was awake in the shot, his cast-bound leg raised insanely high on its sling.
-There wasn't a nurse in sight, or a doctor, or anyone.
-Just the old mobster, who wasn't that old in this shot.
-Sal was possibly younger in that shot than Giovanni was now.
-The Made Man's injuries were fresh, his eyes wide and glazed.
+There wasn't a medical person in sight.
+No one, just a shadow on the wall from the photographer and a close-up of an old mobster's debasement.
+Except Sal wasn't old in this shot.
+The injured Made Man was possibly younger than Giovanni was now.
+The wounds were fresh, and there was blood under the bandages.
+His eyes were wide, and all intelligence in them was gone.

 "He can't have been seeing visitors.
 Not with his eyes like that.
 He's drugged to the gills."